joshmarinacci/artlang/README.md

 # ART lang docs
 So this is a language made for making art.
 It will compile the art lang into javscript then run it in the browser.
-It can also compile it to curcuit puthon for a nwo trelis or a rgb matricks.
-It's still in the works it is just basics right now but it is compleatly open source so you can dablle in what ever you want.
+It can also compile it to curcuit puthon for a nwo trelis rgb matrics trinkey or even a pygamer It's still in the works it is just basics right now but it is compleatly open source so you can dablle in what ever you want.
 # AutoKey language features